A very good percentage of people who read this blog are importers from China who are selling in America.

 Importers find the announcement of a new round of duties extremely annoying, at the very least.
 We, the importers, are paying the costs in the short term and will be loathed to increase prices.
 But this burden will be passed on to the end-user.
 Prices will rise and consumers will be the real ones paying the cost in the long run.

-The good news is, like most trade disputes, this is one will likely be resolved eventually.
+The good news is, like most trade disputes, this is one that will likely be resolved eventually.
 But hopefully, a lasting resolution is reached sooner rather than later.